Financial independence bloggers have made the idea of “early retirement” all the rage over the last few years.

 $10,000 savings X 10 years < $10,000 savings X 20 years

 There is simply no way around the fact that more time yields a larger nest egg.
-All else being equal, if you’re saving money for only twenty years before you retire, you won’t have as much money as the guy slaving away at his job until he’s 67.
+All else being equal, if you’re saving money for only twenty years before you retire, you won’t have as much money as the guy working until he’s 67.

 When it comes to retirement, the more money you can save early, the better off you’ll be.